This term my Year 9 students have been following our newly amended earthquake scheme of work to incorporate GCSE cartographic and graphical skills.

 Building on from this activity

-Alternatively students could analysis the distribution of each earthquake to suggests reasons for the distribution, or even compare earthquakes in the 2000 – 2016 to see if they have increased.
+Alternatively students could analysis the distribution of each earthquake to suggest reasons for the distribution, or even compare earthquakes in the 2000 – 2016 to see if they have increased.

 Access the proportional circle map template for FREE….
 HERE!